abzcoding/lvim/README.md

   - `lvim.builtin.nonumber_unfocus = true`
 - choose between [hop](https://github.com/phaazon/hop.nvim) and [lightspeed](https://github.com/ggandor/lightspeed.nvim) as your favorite motion provider
   - `lvim.builtin.motion_provider = "hop"`
+- if you don't need csv support, disable it
+  - `lvim.builtin.csv_support = false`
 - If you wanna see the issues, remove `lvim.lsp.diagnostics.virtual_text = false`
 - I'm using `skim` for `latex` stuff, change it to `zathura` if you are on `linux`
 - Using tailwinds CSS for markdown, disable it if you want